-We also take the young people at Hunthorn away on holiday for a maximum of 14 nights throughout the year, normally within the UK.
+We also take the young people at Woodthorn View away on holiday for a maximum of 14 nights throughout the year, normally within the UK.

-Monthly "ROC Stars" events are in place which are directed by the young people and include trips, activities and events.
+Monthly 'Participation meetings' are in place which are directed by the young people and come in the form of: trips, activities and events.
 The agenda and planning are led by the young people who attend.
 This group provides a forum for listening to the young people and their 'voice' is used to shape the service delivery of ROC Group.